You will be taught by academics at the

 You will be assessed via a number of different methods.

-We have an excellent student support team, located close to where you work and study, who will help you with anything, from academic advice and guidance, online module enrolment and registration, timetabling, results and progression requirements to coursework or project submission enquiries.
+We have an excellent student support team, located close to where you will work and study, who will help you with anything, from academic advice and guidance, online module enrolment and registration, timetabling, results and progression requirements to coursework/project submission enquiries.

 Our personal tutorial system will provide additional academic and pastoral support.
 You will have a designated personal tutor throughout your studies at Leeds.
 He or she will be an academic member of staff: you will have weekly academic tutorials with your tutor throughout your first year, in your tutor group (of typically 5 students), as well as one-to-one meetings twice per semester.